Julio Lobo: Cuban revolution

+Lobo left Cuba for Miami in October 1961.
+Here he funded the activities of the Cuban paramilitary group Alpha 66, led by a former Banco Financiero employee of his Antonio Veciana, who according to the CIA he gave "large sums of money" to in 1962.
+He offered to commit $250,000 for future Alpha 66 attacks.
+Lobo vouched for Veciana with skeptical American government officials, telling Thomas C. Mann that he was "reliable".

+Personal life

 A renowned art connoisseur, Lobo also acquired the largest collection of Napoleonic memorabilia outside of France.
 The collection is housed today in Havana in the former home of Orestes Ferrara, at the Napoleon Museum (Havana).
 Many of the books and manuscripts from Lobo's collection were moved to the Biblioteca Nacional de Cuba José Martí.

 Lobo died in Madrid on January 30, 1983, and is buried at the Almudena Cathedral next to Spain's Palacio Real.